ruby/typeprof/doc/doc.md

 When the method call `foo(42)` is executed, the type (abstract value) "`Integer`" is passed instead of the `Integer` object 42.
 The method `foo` executes `n.to_s`.
 Then, the built-in method `Integer#to_s` is called and you get the type "`String`", which the method `foo` returns.
-Collecting observations of these execution results, Type Profiler outputs, "the method `foo` receives `Integer` and returns `String`" in the RBS format.
+Collecting observations of these execution results, TypeProf outputs, "the method `foo` receives `Integer` and returns `String`" in the RBS format.
 Also, the argument of `p` is output in the `Revealed types` section.

-Instance variables are stored in each object in Ruby, but are aggregated in class units in Type Profiler.
+Instance variables are stored in each object in Ruby, but are aggregated in class units in TypeProf.

 ```
 class Foo